C-D-Lewis/chunky-fargate/README.md

 Create a new Task Definition in the created ECS service:

-> This need only be done if adjusting the task/container setup, not each task
+> This need only be re-done if adjusting the task/container setup, not each task
 > run.

 ```shell
 ./pipeline/create-task-definition.sh
 ```

+## Run a remote render

+Now the fun part!

-Finally, run a Fargate task to perform the render of the chosen world and scene:
+Run a Fargate task to perform the render of the chosen world and scene:

 ```shell
 # URL where world files zip can be found